-The agreement lays out the first phase of Beira’s residential plans for which the Dutch government provides support in the areas of climate adaptation, water management, and land administration.
+The agreement lays out the first phase of Beira’s residential plans for which SBU Beira, a local initiative supported by the Dutch government, will provide support in the areas of climate adaptation, water management, and land administration.
 The Maraza neighbourhood has been indicated as the anchor area for the 25 000 housing project.

 Empowa will enable the financing of homes on a lease-to-own basis.
-The use of blockchain-based technology promotes transparency, accountability and affordability in contractual relations between Empowa, Casa Real and homeowners.
+The use of blockchain-based technology will be used to promote transparency, accountability and affordability in contractual relations between Empowa, Casa Real and homeowners.

 Results to date suggest that up to 60% of the city’s 700 000 residents may be able to afford climate-smart homeownership with Empowa’s innovative model.
 Teachers, nurses, fishermen, technicians, and domestic helpers can now use their formal and informal wages to buy high-quality, climate-smart homes.